2023 Melb Cup Tips

 The Melbourne Cup is also a male dominated race.

 Just 16 female horses have won the cup, three of which were fillies.
-Three of those victories belong to superstar mare Makybe Diva, which was also the last mare to win the race in 2005.
+Three of those victories belong to superstar mare Makybe Diva.
+Verry Elleegant winning the race in 2021 meant she was the first mare since Maybe Diva in 2005 to win the race.

 - Favourites fair well